auth0/docs/articles/integrations/aws-api-gateway/custom-authorizers/part-3.md

 In the next part of the tutorial, we will use the custom authorizer we created.

 <%= include('./_stepnav', {
- prev: ["2.
-Import and Deploy the API Gateway API", "/integrations/aws-api-gateway/custom-authorizers/part-1"],
+ prev: ["Import and Deploy the API Gateway API", "/integrations/aws-api-gateway/custom-authorizers/part-2"],
- next: ["4.
-Secure the API Using Custom Authorizers", "/integrations/aws-api-gateway/custom-authorizers/part-3"] }) %>
+ next: ["Secure the API Using Custom Authorizers", "/integrations/aws-api-gateway/custom-authorizers/part-4"] }) %>